SamLobodiak/Catalog-Names-By-First-Letter/README.md

-I saw on linked in someone say this...
-(Image attached above)
+I saw on linkedIn someone say this...
+(Image attached above)...
+And I was bored one day and decided to code it.

 -----------------------------